-Section 6.1 The Drug List can change during the year
+SECTION 6 Our Drug List can change during the year

-Most of the changes in drug coverage happen at the beginning of each year (January 1).
-However, during the year, the plan can make some changes to the Drug List For example, the plan might:
+Most changes in drug coverage happen at the beginning of each year (January 1).
+However, during the year, our plan can make some changes to the Drug List.
+For example, our plan might:

-- Add or remove drugs from the Drug List. - Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic version of the drug. - Replace an original biological product with an interchangeable biosimilar version of the biological product.
+- Add or remove drugs from the Drug List. - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic version of the drug. - Replace an original biological product with an interchangeable biosimilar version of the biological product.

-We must follow Medicare requirements before we change the plan's Drug List.
+We must follow Medicare requirements before we change our plan's Drug List.